grafana/mimir/docs/sources/mimir/configure/about-ingester-circuit-breakers.md

   Otherwise, the ingester tries to acquire a read requests circuit breaker permit.
 - A read request that acquires a read requests circuit breaker permit meets the read requests circuit breaker failure condition if its duration is longer than the configured read request maximum duration.

-## Grafana Mimir Ingester circuit breakers configuration
+## Configure Grafana Mimir ingester circuit breakers

 To enable Grafana Mimir ingester push and read circuit breakers, set `-ingester.push-circuit-breaker.enabled=true` and `-ingester.read-circuit-breaker.enabled=true`.
 You can enable the circuit breakers independently.
 Enabling one of them does not require enabling the other one.